Gustav Mie: Honors

-A crater on Mars was named in his honor, and also a building of the University of Freiburg as well as the Martin Luther University of Halle Wittenberg, where he first became a full professor, carries his name.
+A crater on Mars was named in his honor, and also a building of the University of Freiburg as well as a lecture hall at the Martin Luther University of Halle Wittenberg, where he first became a full professor, carries his name.
+The Gustav Mie Prize is awarded annually to outstanding bachelor's degree students in physics or medical physics at Martin Luther University of Halle Wittenberg.